Discreet Confidential Consultation (213) 374-3952

 Case Dismissal vs. Negotiation with Prosecutor

 The first thing I would say about defenses for sex crime registration is that I see people failing to register within five days of their birthday and getting arrested.
-Sometimes the police will wait until the next birthday to arrest the person.
+Sometimes, the police will wait until the next birthday to arrest the person.

 It's probably just whether or not they're keeping track of stuff.
 They're sloppy, lazy, whatever the case may be.
 But, if the person hasn't committed any crimes and they're coming to register, sometimes people forget.
 I've had a lot of clients that happen to me.

-I forgot to Register on Birthday
+I forgot to Register on my Birthday

 So, we have to see what the surrounding circumstances are in that case and why you failed to register within five days of your birthday.
 If you did forget, sometimes prosecutors might consider that and give you a break if they feel that you are not trying to do anything wrong.